 On the other hand, in Linthicum v.
 Wagner, 94 F.4th 887 (9th Cir.
 2024) the Ninth Circuit

 determined that senators who staged a walkout in protest of a legislative assembly and were subsequently disqualified from appearing on the next election ballot due to a prohibited number of unexcused absences were not engaging in protected speech.
-The panel based their reasoning on Nevada Commission on Ethics v.
+The court based their reasoning on Nevada Commission on Ethics v.
 Carrigan, 564 U.S. 117 (2011), a Supreme Court case that addressed the interplay between legislative power and the First Amendment and concluded that the senators’ right to walk out was an exercise of legislative power rather than personal expressive speech.
 Linthicum, 94 F.4th at 893 (“No private citizen enjoys the privilege to advance or frustrate legislative action directly in the legislature . . . .
-The use of that power [(the walk out)] therefore implicates the governmental mechanics of the legislative process,” and Carrigan makes clear that a legislator has no right under the First Amendment to use that official power for expressive purposes.’”) (quoting Carrigan, 564 U.S. at 127)); see also Sullivan v.
+The use of that power [(the walk out)] therefore implicates the ‘governmental mechanics’ of the legislative process, and Carrigan makes clear that a legislator has no right under the First Amendment to use that official power for expressive purposes.’”) (quoting Carrigan, 564 U.S. at 127)); see also Sullivan v.
 Univ. of Wash., 60 F.4th 574, 581-82 (9th Cir.
 2023) (holding that the First Amendment right of expressive association did not protect the work of committee members individually or collectively when they were appointed to serve a public function and their work fell within the scope of their official duties on a university committee).

 Revised June 2024